 Although it can be cheaper to bulk book lessons, at the beginning it’s often a good idea to just book one lesson to make sure you like your instructor.
 If you guys get on, then go ahead and book a bunch more.

 - Will I get the same instructor and car for each lesson?

-- Can I take lessons at different times to build experience of different scenarios such as night time driving sessions?
+- Can you take lessons at different times to build experience of different scenarios such as night time driving sessions?

-- Can the instructor pick me up and drop me off at different locations (if required)?
+- Can the instructor pick you up and drop you off at different locations if required?